Turn your Wi‑Fi devices

 into motion and presence sensors

 TOMMY transforms ordinary Wi‑Fi devices into motion and presence sensors that detect occupancy through walls and obstacles.
-It's fully local and self-hosted with no cloud components.
-All processing happens on your network.
-Easy to install and integrates with Home Assistant or Matter.
+All processing happens locally on your network.
+Easy to install and integrate with Home Assistant or Matter.

 Home Assistant